What does Dorian mean?

-Dorian \d(o)-rian\ as a boy's name (also used as girl's name Dorian), is pronounced DOR-ee-en.
+Dorian [do-ri-an] as a boys' name (also used less commonly as girls' name Dorian) is pronounced DOR-ee-en.
 It is of Greek origin, and the meaning of Dorian is "descendant of Dorus; from Doris".
 Place name: Doris is an area in Greece.
 Literary: in Oscar Wilde's novel "The Picture of Dorian Gray", Dorian was granted the wish that he would retain perpetual youth and beauty.
 A portrait of him changed to show the ravages of time and eventually caused his death.

 (female) Doride, ..
 Middle name pairings:

 Dorian is a somewhat popular first name for men (#870 out of 1220, Top 71%) and an even more popular last name for both adults and children (#23739 out of 150436, Top 16%).
 (2000 U.S. Demographics)

 Dorian was first listed in 1940-1949 and reached its apex rank of #398 in the U.S. in 2000, and is at #563 currently.
 (2015 U.S. SSA Records)